 It’s extremely popular.
 Though a lot smaller than some other ramps.

-By far the best access for people launching Kayaks would be the boat ramp upstream on Mordialloc Creek.
+By far the best access for people launching Kayaks would be Mordialloc boat ramp, located upstream on the Mordialloc Creek.

 Access there is going to be easier than the beach.